(Warning, very long but it explains what I've dealt with all these years)

 i am 16 and my mom believes she is a messenger from god and the world is testing her.
 She thinks that rich people are running some kind of test on her to see if shes strong.
 She believes everyone is in on it.
 Shes scared of me and my family.
 She has had stuff like this go on for a while every 2 years she goes through a time where she thinks Different she gets paranoid and religious and thinks the world will end or something. when i was 6 my mom had to be admitted to a hospital for around 4 days.
 I don't know what to do and i don't know if she might hurt herself.
 I'm at a loss.
 I am very confused. i don't think she would take medicine because she believes that she right.
 She tells me that eventually everyone will realize shes right.
 It makes me very worried that I might become crazy when i get older.

 There is a mental health crisis hotline in your county contact them talk to them about what is happening and psychologists will come out and evaluate you're mother if need be.
 Trust me i'm 23 and my mom has paranoid schizophrenia and she relapses sometimes and this is the step that I have to take to get her back on the right path.

-They give me the religious delusions also, but they make it very apparent that it is them making me think this, they always joke with me about being jesus, this for some reason is a very common "delusion" among these people that no one knows what is happening to them, they grab your mind and boom all of a sudden your jesus or a prophet or whatever, Mind control, government delusions for some reason is very common also, I have know Idea why, although I do know that the largest paranormal library here is directly next to the pentagon, but who cares.
+They give me the religious delusions also, but they make it very apparent that it is them making me think this, they always joke with me about being jesus, this for some reason is a very common "delusion" among these people that no one knows what is happening to them, they grab your mind and boom all of a sudden your jesus or [removed by Admin] or whatever, Mind control, government delusions for some reason is very common also, I have know Idea why, although I do know that the largest paranormal library here is directly next to the pentagon, but who cares.